llakterian/FTkn_d/README.md

 A robust implementation for executing and monitoring TRON blockchain transactions with full confirmation tracking.

+**IMPORTANT: This project is designed for educational content purposes only.
+It serves as a learning resource for understanding TRON blockchain transactions.**

 ## Features

 - Automated transaction processing